2018 SC Automotive Summit

 South Carolina’s Annual Automotive Summit brings together hundreds of industry leaders for thought-provoking presentations and rewarding networking.

-More than ever before, the 2018 Summit will have an international emphasis, as the South Caroina Automotive Council welcomes a Belgian delegation to talk about Industry 4.0 and the Factory of the Future.
+More than ever before, the 2018 Summit had an international emphasis, as the South Caroina Automotive Council welcomed a Belgian delegation to talk about Industry 4.0 and the Factory of the Future.

-SC Connect has been engaged by the SC Department of Commerce to arrange B2B meetings between Belgian and South Carolina companies.
-To learn more, or to request an opportunity to meet, please email firstname.lastname@example.org, or use the form found here.
+SC Connect was engaged by the SC Department of Commerce to arrange B2B meetings between Belgian and South Carolina companies.

 A physically small country, Belgium is only about 40% the size of South Carolina yet has more than twice the population.
 With hourly average labor costs about 50% higher than the US, Belgium’s manufacturers have learned to be highly efficient.